hailo-ai/Hailo-Application-Code-Examples/gstreamer/example2_app/README.rst

 - Example code for adding a custom overlay to the video stream.
 - Data aggregation and statistics calculation to be added as overlay on the video stream.
    - Includes, FPS, Hailo stats, and Host stats (memory and CPU usage).
+   - Note the the memory usage represents the maximum resident set size (RSS) used by the process since the start of the process.
+   - See getrusage() documentation for more information.
 - Attach callback to element to get FPS on the element.
 - Attach callback to element to print detections (--probe-example)
+- To dump the pipeline to a dot file use (--dump-dot-files)
+   - The dot files will be saved in the current directory.
+   - There are two dot files, one before setting the pipeline to play and one after play state is reached.
+   - To see the full pipeline after caps negotiation and auto-plugging use the dot file after play state is reached.
+   - To view the dot files use the dot command from graphviz.
+You can display to screen or create a png file.
+      - dot -Tpng -o pipeline_playing.png pipeline_playing.dot
+      - dot -T x11 pipeline_playing.dot

 Requirements
 ============